fcrepo4-labs/fcrepo4-tests/README.md

 `camel` tests are **NOT** executed by default, due to timing issues they should be run separately.

-They also require the configuration to have a `solrurl` parameter pointing to a Solr endpoint and a `triplestoreurl` parameter pointing to the SPARQL endpoint of a triplestore fed.
+They also require the configuration to have a `solrurl` parameter pointing to a Solr endpoint and a `triplestoreurl` parameter pointing to the SPARQL endpoint of a triplestore.

 Both of these systems must be fed by the fcrepo-camel-toolbox for this testing.